ambianic/ambianic-docs/docs-md/index.md

 candidate topics include:

 - **Home Automation**
+    - Assist with remote family home care by detecting falls.
     - Turn traditional door locks into smart locks with Face Recognition.
     - Alert parents if a crying toddler is left unattended for more than 15 minutes.
     - Raise an alert if a baby is seated near a car door without child lock enabled while in motion.